P0rt4H3ll3/PhoneBook-/Readme.md

 The provided tests cover the following aspects of the application:

--End-to-end functionality of searching names and displaying results.
+- End-to-end functionality of searching names and displaying results.
--Handling of single and multiple search results.
+- Handling of single and multiple search results.
--Display of error messages when no matching entry is found.
+- Display of error messages when no matching entry is found.
--Correct display of all entries when the search input is empty.
+- Correct display of all entries when the search input is empty.